 - Representation of The Bank of New York Mellon Trust Company in a victory against the US subsidiary of Banco Santander SA, Spain's largest bank.
 Following the damages trial, BNY Mellon was awarded US$308 million in damages plus fees and costs.
-The Bank of New York sued Santander Holdings in the Southern District of New York alleging a breach of contract and seeking declaratory relief, asserting that Banco Santander's acquisition of Sovereign Bancorp, Inc., the predecessor to Santander Holdings, constituted a "Change of Control" under a debt indenture, and that Santander Holdings had improperly refused to increase the coupon rate of the convertible securities at issue as a result of the Change of Control.
+The Bank of New York sued Santander Holdings in the Southern District of New York alleging a breach of contract and seeking declaratory relief, asserting that Banco Santander's acquisition of Sovereign Bancorp, Inc., the predecessor to Santander Holdings, constituted a "Change of Control" under a debt indenture.
+The case raised important issues of first impression relating to the meaning of key provisions of Santander’s ADRs and how ADRs intersect with US corporate law.

 - Representation of CIT, Inc. and its officers and directors in a series of consolidated shareholder class action securities lawsuits, and related derivative litigation, in the United States District Court for the Southern District of New York relating to CIT's involvement in the subprime mortgage and student lending businesses.

 - Representation of Brookfield Office Properties in connection with Delaware Chancery Court litigation alleging that Brookfield Office Properties aided and abetted the alleged breach of duties by other Brookfield corporate entities and directors when Brookfield restructured its worldwide commercial and residential properties businesses which ended with the dismissal of all claim against the Firm's client.

 - Representation of ACA Financial Guaranty Corporation in a series of litigation including (i) a 10(b)-5 securities action in the US District Court for the Eastern District of California relating to Copia Wine Centers; and (ii) a breach of contract and fraud action relating to ACA's issuance of insurance relating to certain auction rate securities, both of which ended with dismissals in favor of ACA.